brian32768/react-cap/README.md

 and populate the wildsong_covid tables from the SQL dump file.

 It's possible to run more than one client (webapp), so you can start up the docker-compose and then ALSO run in the client in a debugger.
-The API server name has to resolve correctly.
+The API server name has to resolve correctly, set APIHOST in the environment.

 ## Deployment